Best Cheap Health Insurance in Maryland for 2026

 Aetna will leave the Maryland health marketplace at the end of 2025.
 If you're a current Aetna customer, you'll have to switch to a new company when open enrollment starts (Nov.
 1 to Jan.
 15).

 Kaiser Permanente is a good alternative to Aetna because Kaiser has cheap rates and a strong reputation for customer service.
-Those who want the cheapest rates should consider UnitedHealthcare.
+Those people who want the cheapest rates should consider UnitedHealthcare.

 Best health insurance companies in Maryland